SuminizZ/SuminizZ.github.io/_posts/papers/transformer/2023-06-15-transformer.md

 - **Subsequent Masking**

-  - However, using teacher focing in decoder can cause another problem in transformer because it processes every sequential position in a parallelized manner.
+  - However, using teacher focing in decoder can cause another problem in transformer because it processes every sequential position all at once in a parallelized manner.

   - When the true labels are provided as input sequences during training, the decoder happens to possess full acess to the answers for entire positions even the subsequent ones to the current target.